 Another example of upheaval in the development of the Wedgwood neighborhood in the 1950s was that when the Seattle School District chose the location of Wedgwood School, houses which had already been built there had to be moved off of the site.
 The school property had been part of Albert Balch’s Wedgwood #4, and he continued to build houses near the school after that portion of the plat was taken.

 Similar house-moving occurred during the creation of Dahl Playfield at 7700 25th Ave NE.
 In this case, the City of Seattle seized the property by eminent domain, and existing houses had to either be torn down or moved off of the property.
 Most of the families moved away at that time.
 One family which was displaced by the Dahl Field work, the Akahoshis, got another house close by and continued some of their farm-like activities such as flower-growing.

-I have been able to find four houses which were moved off of the site of Dahl Field, and this article will tell where the houses are now located.
+I have been able to find some of the houses which were moved off of the site of Dahl Field, and this article will tell where the houses are now located.

 The text of this article is under a Creative Commons Copyright.
 If you choose to cite the article then please include the source, and that goes for photos as well.